Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Introduction

-Section~\ref{sec:model} of the paper defines the relevant mathematical model for the management of multiple stores.
+In the present paper the above problem is formulated as one in mathematical optimisation theory in order to derive policies in which cooperation between stores happens automatically when this is beneficial, thereby enabling given generation-demand balance processes to be managed by storage systems which are considerably more compactly dimensioned in their power requirements in particular (see also~\cite{RoyalSociety2023}).
+Section~\ref{sec:model} of the paper defines the relevant mathematical model for the real-time management of multiple stores in the absence of \emph{foresight}.
 This incorporates capacity and rate (power) constraints, together with round-trip efficiencies, and allows for entirely general scheduling policies.
 Section~\ref{sec:nature-optim-solut} develops the relevant mathematics for the identification of optimal policies, when the objective is the minimisation of cumulative unserved energy to each successive point in time.
 We show that it is sufficient to consider policies that are \emph{greedy} in an extended sense defined there.
-We further show that, at each successive point in time, the scheduling problem may be characterised as that of maximising a \emph{value function} defined on the space of possible energy levels of the stores, and that, under appropriate conditions, the optimisation problem to be solved at that time is approximately a linear programme which has a simple, non-iterative, solution.
-We give conditions under which it is possible to find optimal policies, exact or approximate, from within the class of \emph{non-anticipatory} policies, i.e.\ those which do not require real-time forecasting of the generation-demand balance.
-Section~\ref{sec:appl-gb-energy} considers an extended application to future GB energy storage needs, which, under the conditions considered, aims to be as realistic as possible.
-The aims here are both to demonstrate the applicability of the present theory, and further to show how one might reasonably go about solving the practical problems of identifying, dimensioning and managing future storage needs.
+We further show that, at each successive point in time, the scheduling problem may be characterised as that of maximising a \emph{value function} defined on the space of possible energy levels of the stores, and that the optimisation problem to be solved at that time is approximately a (small) linear programme, with a simple, non-iterative, solution.
+We give conditions under which it is possible to find optimal policies, exact or approximate, from within the class of \emph{non-anticipatory} policies, i.e.\ those which do not require real-time \emph{foresight} of the generation-demand balance.
+Section~\ref{sec:appl-gb-energy} considers an extended application to future GB energy storage needs, which aims to be as realistic as possible.
+(Again similar results are to be expected for many other countries.)
+The aims are both to demonstrate the applicability of the present theory, and further to show how one might reasonably go about solving the practical problems of identifying, dimensioning and managing future storage needs.
 We demonstrate the general success, and occasional limitations, of \emph{non-anticipatory} policies as defined above.
-We indicate briefly how the analysis might be extended to include network constraints, if desired, although we also indicate why these are less significant in the context of dimensioning long-term storage.
 The concluding Section~\ref{sec:conclusions} considers some practical implications of the preceding results.
+We also indicate briefly how the analysis might be extended to include network constraints, if desired, although we also indicate why these are less significant in the context of dimensioning long-term storage.